EbookFoundation/thoth-wiki/Thoth_Works.md

 A Work is a unit of publication with at least one unique identifier.

-The **Works** page will display the Works all users have access to.
+The **Works** page will display the Works the current user has access to.
 The following information is displayed:

 | Column Name  | Content      |
 | :---         | :---          |